StanfordBioinformatics/loom/deploy/README.md

-# Deploying XPPF clusters using elasticluster
+# Deploying XPPF clusters using Elasticluster

+Elasticluster is a tool that simplifies cluster deployment on cloud platforms.
+It uses Ansible behind the scenes to help accomplish this.
+We can use Elasticluster to quickly and easily bring up clusters running XPPF.

-In general, we follow these instructions for setting up elasticluster: http://googlegenomics.readthedocs.org/en/latest/use_cases/setup_gridengine_cluster_on_compute_engine/#install-elasticluster-on-your-workstation-laptop
+In general, we follow these instructions for setting up Elasticluster: http://googlegenomics.readthedocs.org/en/latest/use_cases/setup_gridengine_cluster_on_compute_engine/#install-elasticluster-on-your-workstation-laptop

 However, there are several important differences:
 - we use Slurm instead of Grid Engine